jendawkins/m2m/readme.md

 This repository contains scripts for predicting metabolite levels from microbial relative abundances

+See the overleaf pdf, "Joint_co_clustering_and_prediction.pdf" to see the mathematical model

 ## Conda environment
 To make a conda environment with the necessary packages & versions, run:
 ```bash